jflamy/owlcms4/docs/DefenderOff.md

 ## Is there a real risk?

 Well, no.  The windows program you are downloading is a very simple packaging that just makes it easier to install the app.
-Inside the packaging is the exact same program that runs on Mac, on Linux, and in the cloud on Fly.io or Docker.
+Inside the packaging is the exact same program that runs on Mac, on Raspberry, and in the cloud on Fly.io or Docker.
 There is simply no Windows-specific code in there, and the program runs without any special privilege whatsoever.